PappasBrent/flagon/readme.md

 ```

 ### Getting Nodes
-Graph structs have a LabeledNodes member containing a mapping of all labels to their
+Graph structs have a LabeledNodes field containing a mapping of all labels to their
 corresponding Node structs.
 Labels are strings.

 Example: